 Take your TL;DNR hats off folks and dig in…

 Foremost, our girls are identical according to what we know but have not been DNA confirmed.
 I let this remain uncertain because, unless the girls themselves wish to know this as hard fact, regardless of them being identical or not, I value their identity as individuals and want to leave a bit of wonder in their being similar and yet two very different entities.
-Confirming they are identical via DNA puts too much emphasis on sameness, in my opinion.
+Confirming they are identical twins via DNA puts too much emphasis on sameness, in my opinion.

 Now, they were mono/di twins.
 What that means, in layperson terms, is that there was one placenta and two amniotic sacs.
 This can mean they were separate (fraternal) eggs that fused or it was one egg (identical) and that eggs split at the right time to create one placenta (think: outer eggshell) but two internal, yet separate, yokes (amnion).
 Essentially each girl got a curtain separating their room so neither could clamp off each other’s supply of blood which was good.
 The doctor’s official opinion in Burlington during an ultrasound there was that they were identical because there was no thick ‘veil’ of the amnions which would have indicated they had fused from two separate eggs.
-Instead it was thin like a double-yoked chicken egg.
+Instead, it was thin like a double-yoked chicken egg.

 ‘Mirror’ Twins do exist, amongst a myriad of other complicated and rare identical twin-forms.
 Mirrors are not exact mirrors but often are an expression of how the egg split, providing a ‘reflection’ of expressed genes so kids may, for example, have opposite hair swirls.
-Our girls do have mirror similar palmar flexion creases of their hands, but have the same directional hair swirls.
+Our girls have mirror similar palmar flexion creases of their hands but have the same directional hair swirls.

-“Do twins it run in the family?”
+“Do twins run in the family?”

-Jokes of sprinting kids aside, the genetic propensity to crap out twins draws along the thin line of how much science really understands the cause and effects that make up the creation of identical twins.
+Jokes of sprinting kids aside, the genetic propensity to crap out twins tows the thin line of how much science really understands the cause and effects that make up the creation of identical twins.
 The world and workings of the womb are still a bit of a wonderfully unexplored place, namely since research funding is limited.
-So when a nurse, doctor, ultrasound tech or that lady down the road talks about having the right ‘stuff’ in the genetic makeup for twins or talks highly about knowing/understanding zygosity I take it with a grain of salt and just nod my head.
+So when a nurse, doctor, ultrasound tech or that lady down the road talk about having the right ‘stuff’ in the genetic makeup for twins or talks highly about knowing/understanding zygosity I take it with a grain of salt and just nod my head.
 Unless you’re an actual expert in the field it’s mostly people, even doctors, spouting what they read somewhere and it may or may not have any credence.

 I learned this all very quickly through my searching for answers, and my own parroted errors, that twin zygosity and the genetic components that surround identical twinning are marked with questions and not answers.
 And, yes, I spoke to the actual experts on twinning at a renowned hospital – they were very clear on how little is actually understood regarding twins.

 Every super market interaction with strangers I have heard lots of convoluted statements of fact but twins are bizarre on all fronts.
-It makes them the enigma of the hour all the moreso for it.
+It makes them the enigma of the hour all the more for it.
 Why and how identical twins occur is only basically understood and there is not enough research funding to propel it any faster at this point.
 Identical twins themselves may or may not run in families – the jury is still out because the research thus far tells us little and proves no sound correlation.
 That said, fraternal twins can run in maternal lineages where hyper-ovulation (or ovulation of more than one egg) occurs regularly.
 Other factors are diet, weight, previous pregnancies, older women, and a slew of haphazard correlations that may or may not signal causation.
-There is some belief an older egg may be the cause, and others have tapped into the rarely talked about idea that sperm may hold key enzymes that have some responsibility in this when meeting eggs susceptible to said enzyme — but all of it, at this point, is merely speculation.
+There is some belief an older egg may be the cause, and others have tapped into a rarely talked about idea, which surmirses that sperm may hold key enzymes that have some responsibility in this when meeting eggs susceptible to said enzyme — but all of it, at this point, is merely speculation.